Lee Giles

-Clyde Lee Giles is an American computer scientist and the David Reese Professor at the College of Information Sciences and Technology at the Pennsylvania State University.
-He is also Graduate Faculty Professor of Computer Science and Engineering, Courtesy Professor of Supply Chain and Information Systems, and Director of the Intelligent Systems Research Laboratory.
-He was Interim Associate Dean of Research.
+Clyde Lee Giles is an American computer scientist and is the Emeritus David Reese Professor at the Penn State College of Information Sciences and Technology (IST) at the Pennsylvania State University where he taught for 24 years.
+He was also Graduate Faculty Professor of Computer Science and Engineering, Courtesy Professor of Supply Chain and Information Systems, and Director of the Intelligent Systems Research Laboratory.
+He was Interim Associate Dean of Research in the College of IST.
+He is now emeritus faculty.
+He graduated from Oakhaven High School in Memphis, Tennessee.
 His graduate degrees are from the University of Michigan and the University of Arizona and his undergraduate degrees are from Rhodes College and the University of Tennessee.
 His PhD is in optical sciences with advisor Harrison H. Barrett.
 His academic genealogy includes two Nobel laureates (Felix Bloch and Werner Heisenberg), Arnold Sommerfeld and prominent mathematicians.

-Research
+Research/Career

 Giles has been associated with the computer science or electrical engineering departments at Princeton University, the University of Pennsylvania, Columbia University, the University of Pisa, the University of Trento and the University of Maryland, College Park.
 Previous positions were at NEC Research Institute (now NEC Labs), Princeton, NJ; Air Force Research Laboratory; and the United States Naval Research Laboratory.
 He is best known for his work on the creation of novel scientific and academic search engines and digital libraries and is considered by some one of the founders of academic document search.
 Earlier research was concerned with recurrent neural networks and optical computing.

 His research interests are in intelligent web and cyberinfrastructure tools, search engines and information retrieval, digital libraries, web services, knowledge and information management and extraction, machine learning, and information and data mining.
 He has created several vertical search engines in these areas.
 He has over 500 publications with some in Nature, Science and the Proceedings of the National Academy of Sciences.
-His research is well cited with an h-index of 113 according to Google Scholar and over 55,000 total citations as evidenced in Google Scholar.
+His research is well cited with an h-index of 118 according to Google Scholar and over 60,000 total citations as evidenced in Google Scholar.
 He has one of the top 200 h-indexes in Computer Science and the top 10 in Information Retrieval.
-At Penn State he has graduated 36 PHD students.
+At Penn State he has graduated 40 PHD students.

 Most of his papers author his name as C. Lee Giles or C.L.
 Giles.

+Most of his classes were graduate courses on deep learning and graduate/upperclassman courses on search engines and information retrieval.